The Legend of Zelda: The Wind Waker is not the game you remember.

 You gloss over the glaring pacing issues, because you want to believe that what you played was near-perfect.
 The obvious padding of the Triforce quest wasn’t nearly as bad as everyone says it was, right?
 You forget how empty and kind of pointless the giant expanse of water really was, that there’s so much wasted space, with minutes of thumb-twiddling between destinations.

-When you heard that Nintendo is planning on re-releasing The Wind Waker in HD, your heart skips a beat.
+When you hear that Nintendo is planning on re-releasing The Wind Waker in HD, your heart skips a beat.
 Holy crap, that game was amazing, you recount to yourself.
 You finally get your hands on it again, for the first time in ten years.

 All of the memories come rushing back.